nguyenquy0710/Webhook-MockAPI/README.md

 - Detailed view of request headers, body, and parameters
 - WebSocket support for live updates
 - Export logs to Excel for further analysis
+- Each log entry includes a ready-to-use `curl` command
+- REST endpoints documented in `static/swagger.json`

 ### 🔐 User Management